Level up: How games companies are embracing the surge in player support

-Other support teams have followed suit, says Richard Banna, client relationship director at TELUS International, whose team successfully accelerated the launch of Cosmos, an internal social media tool, to provide optimized communication during this time of remote work.
+Other support teams have followed suit.
+At TELUS International, the pandemic accelerated the successful launch of Cosmos, an internal social media tool, to provide optimized communication during this time of remote work.

-Without the benefit of physical proximity and the opportunity to swing by and check in or catch up at the 'water cooler', virtual team meetups and individual check-in opportunities through chat, audio and video calls are now more critical than ever, says Banna.
+Without the benefit of physical proximity and the opportunity to swing by and check in or catch up at the ‘water cooler,’ virtual team meetups and individual check-in opportunities through chat, audio and video calls are now more critical than ever.

-“Weekly coaching continues, but the daily touch points are more critical now, especially for new team members fresh out of training," he says.
-By conducting virtual shadowing sessions, where supervisors can work on a player support ticket side by side with a team member over a screen share and offer very specific one-on-one coaching and feedback, you can help keep team members engaged and show that the company is invested in their success.
+While weekly coaching continues, daily touchpoints are more critical now, especially for new team members fresh out of training.
+By conducting virtual shadowing sessions where supervisors can work on a player support ticket side-by-side with a team member over a screen share and offer very specific one-on-one coaching and feedback, supervisors can help keep team members engaged and show that the company is invested in their success.

 Using smart remote talent acquisition efforts to scale up support

-Due to the coronavirus pandemic, some companies are facing historic demand for their products.
-This means quickly recruiting and hiring employees is essential to their survival - a task that is challenging enough when it's 'business as usual', but is a whole other beast with so many additional considerations and restrictions in today's 'new normal'.
+Due to the pandemic, some companies are facing historic demand for their products.
+This means quickly recruiting and hiring team members is essential to their survival — a task that is challenging enough when it’s ‘business as usual,’ but is a whole other beast with so many additional considerations and restrictions in today’s ‘new normal.’

 Fortunately, many companies have been able to benefit from established relationships with partners who can rapidly deploy existing support agents across new global locations.
-And to further ease the pressure on talent acquisition teams, robotic process automation (RPA), self-service bots and real-time translation capabilities are supporting increased volumes and easing some of the burden of staffing, Banna says.
+And to further ease the pressure on talent acquisition teams, robotic process automation (RPA), self-service bots and real-time translation capabilities are supporting increased volumes and easing some of the burden of staffing.